bbc/psammead/packages/utilities/psammead-assets/README.md

 </span>
 ```

-## Plain Icons SVGs
+## Unclassed Icons SVGs

-Plain icons is an object containing SVG icons plain svgs that can be b64 encoded for css data-urls.
+Unclassed icons is an object containing SVGs without classes that can be b64 encoded for css data-urls.
 They are used in `psammead-bulleted-list` component.

 ### Usage